Environmental sustainability

 Climate change is affecting our ability to deliver healthcare

-One in 12 healthcare buildings in England operate in flood risk zones and 176 flooding incidents occurred at NHS sites across the UK between April 2021 and March 2022.
-Heatwaves in 2022 caused multiple issues with hospital IT systems, as well as health impacts on hospital staff and patients.
+One in 12 healthcare buildings in England operate in flood risk zones and 279 serious flooding incidents occurred at NHS sites across the UK between April 2022 and March 2023.
+Heatwaves continue to cause multiple issues with hospital IT systems, as well as health impacts on hospital staff and patients.

 The delivery of healthcare contributes towards environmental impacts, including climate change